CSCfi/csc-user-guide/docs/cloud/tutorials/configuration.md

       mountPath: /etc/my-config
 ```

+Deploy the pod using `oc create -f configmap-pod.yaml` command.
 The output log, provided with the command `oc logs my-config-map-pod` of this container,
 should be:

 ```